 Disaster prediction and parameter learning are essential aspects of our different strategies.
 In particular, they allow us to tailor our behaviour based on past and future beliefs of the world.
 We now look at these two aspects in more detail.
-In the Robocup Rescue platform, damage (to civilians, rescue agents and buildings) is caused by fires.
+In the RoboCup Rescue platform, damage (to civilians, rescue agents and buildings) is caused by fires.
 We believe that knowledge of how fires spread is essential to coordinate behaviours of agents.
-Thus, in our fire brigade strategy, we predict how fire spread.
-Such knowledge of potential damage of a particular fire site (that is spreading) would be useful when deciding which fire site warrants more extinguishing effort.
+Thus, in our fire brigade strategy, we predict how fires spread.
+Such knowledge of potential damage of a particular fire site is useful when deciding which fire site warrants a higher extinguishing effort.
 Now, because of the uncertainties in the world, hidden simulation parameters such as temperatures of buildings have to be inferred.
 This often results in more inaccuracy in predictions the further we look in the future.
 Thus, it is usually better to predict only a few (10 in our fire brigade strategy) time steps ahead.
 Our agent runs its own simulation of the world with buildings burning and fires spreading (based on its current view of the world) for a number of time steps and uses its future belief of the world when deciding on which fire site is more critical.

-5 Agent coordination and communication
+5 Agent Communication